About This Course

 11 September 2023

-This comprehensive programme is exceptionally flexible and customisable.
-It offers a work placement, explores Public History and grants the freedom to choose between four pillars (Medieval and Renaissance, Media, Irish and International/European History).
+Our MA History is a comprehensive programme that is exceptionally flexible and customisable.
+It offers a work placement, explores public history, and grants the freedom to choose between four specialist streams:

-One of the programme’s qualities is its integrated skills training, in particular the value it places on cultivating the contribution of historical perspectives and methods for contemporary life and work.
-Students gain practical experience and skills by opting for a placement where historical and transferable skills are utilised.
+In addition, our integrated skills training cultivates the contribution of historical perspectives and methods for contemporary life and work, and you will gain practical experience and skills by opting for a placement where historical and transferable skills are utilised.

-The programme will allow you to develop your research ability by working on a dissertation reflecting your interests and you will be expertly supervised by leading scholars.
-The path to a career in historical research and academia is assisted.
+The programme will allow you to develop your research ability by working on a dissertation reflecting your interests and you will be expertly supervised by leading scholars who will facilitate your ambitions for historical research and academia.
+We consciously build on links with the media, voluntary organisations, the heritage industry, government, and business highlighting the paths available to our History graduates.

 This 12-month course consists of two parts – a six-month taught component, which overlaps with an ongoing research phase, culminating in a 20,000-word dissertation.
-The part-time option will be taught during weekday working hours over 2 years.
+The part-time option is taught during weekday working hours over two years.

 Medieval and Renaissance History